-People adapt to their surrounds quickly – faster than any other animal.
-We are quick to fall into a routine and slow to break habits.
+People adapt to their surroundings quicker than any other animal.
+We easily fall into a routine and are slow to break habits.
 Even with our ability to adapt, we’re scared of change.

 You would think that changing things to pursue a dream is something everyone does, but it’s not.
 The truth is, we all want to, but we’re scared of the consequences.
 And instead of rationalizing why we should pursue life-long dreams, we rationalize why staying where we are is best.

 What if we could stop making excuses and stop settling for being content?
 This thought should excite you more than scare you, and if it does, then read about the five counter-arguments to common anti-dream rationalizations.